2018 November: Day-trip

 Easy-to-climb pagoda

-- The peak in the background is Mt Marsden summit.
+- Peak in the background: Mt Marsden summit

-- The peak in the background is Mt Marsden summit.
+- Peak in the background: Mt Marsden summit

 - Red dotted line: Glen Alice Road